 As a precaution, the Ontario government and other figures have established WHMIS training as an inherent worker’s right for jobs dealing with dangerous substances.
-This system features the familiar pictogram symbols detailing hazards for a particular product, and an ‘SDS’ (safety data sheet’ which delves in-depth on the proper handling, and cleanup of chemicals.
+This system features the familiar pictogram symbols detailing hazards for a particular product and a Safety Data Sheet (SDS), which delves in-depth into the proper handling, and cleanup of chemicals.

-The SDS sheet is the in-depth literature that entails everything about a chemical product.
-The main purpose of an SDS is to provide information regarding supplier information,product information, Hazards (all kinds), prevention, and response.
-There are actually 16 segments of a SDS sheet, however these four condense the basic information it outlines.
-These 16 segments include:
+The SDS sheet is in-depth literature that covers everything about a chemical product.
+An SDS provides supplier information, product information, hazards (all kinds), prevention, and response.
+There are 16 segments of an SDS sheet:

 6. Spill precautions